Quantum-Accelerators/quacc/docs/user/recipes/recipes_intro.md

 ## Pre-Requisites

 If you are not yet familiar with the ASE [`Atoms`](https://wiki.fysik.dtu.dk/ase/ase/atoms.html) object, you should read the [ASE tutorial](https://wiki.fysik.dtu.dk/ase/ase/atoms.html).
 Additionally, it is worthwhile to be familiar with the basics of an ASE [Calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html).
 The ["Open Science with ASE: Core Tutorials"](https://ase-workshop-2023.github.io/tutorial/) is also an excellent resource for learning about the basics of ASE.
-If you are coming from the Pymatgen ecosystem, you can use the [`pymatgen.io.ase.AseAtomsAdaptor`](https://pymatgen.org/pymatgen.io.html#pymatgen.io.ase.AseAtomsAdaptor) class to convert between Pymatgen `#!Python Structure`/`#!Python Molecule` objects and the ASE `Atoms` object.

-## Examples

 !!!
 Note